INFO442-wi25/Healthcare-Related/README.md

 # Healthcare-Related
-Gina Tran, Caleb Lee, Halle Hwang, Amy Ojuejiofor (Please add your groupmates that are missing in this repo)
+Gina Tran, Caleb Lee, Halle Hwang, Amy Ojuejiofor, Simran Kaur (Please add your groupmates that are missing in this repo)